kylesnap/ernest/tests/testthat/_snaps/nested_sampling.md

 # nested_sampling errors with invalid prior

-    `prior` must be an ernest_prior object, not a function.
+    `prior` must inherit from class 'ernest_prior', but has class 'function'.